 The case of John Lewis

 John Lewis is a UK-based department store that offers a wide range of products.
-They published a paper for the Institute for the Practitioners in Advertising (IPA), detailing the marketing campaign that they carried out from 2012-2015 (you can access the case study here).
+They published a paper for the Institute for the Practitioners in Advertising (IPA), detailing the marketing campaign that they carried out from 2012 to 2015 (you can access the paid case study here).

 Gift-purchase during the Christmas season comprised a large share of their revenue each year.
 Christmas enabled John Lewis to pay bonuses to its employees every year.
 But things were not going well lately in the UK retail scene.
 John Lewis’ sister retailer Waitrose had been generating low profits.
 Many stores in the UK had run out of business.